ndiego/wordpress-university-workshop/steps/step-12/readme.md

 );
 ```
 ### 3. Restrict border controls for specific users
-1. In the `/client-side-filters.js`, use the `blockEditor.useSetting.before` filter to to disable border control for non-Administrators on posts.
+1. In the `/client-side-filters.js`, use the `blockEditor.useSetting.before` filter to disable border control for non-Administrators on posts.
 Use the following code:
 ```js
 /**
  * If the user doesn't have permission to update settings (Editors,